dranjan/python-colordemo/README.md

 # `colordemo`

-`colordemo` is a Python module implementing RGB queries on xterm-like terminals.
+`colordemo` is a Python package implementing RGB queries on xterm-like terminals.
 It includes a demo script for presenting terminal color schemes, complete with RGB hex codes.